 The best time to visit Japan really depends on where in the country you’re headed and what you’re looking to include in your itinerary.
 But broadly speaking, if you want to avoid a monsoon drenching, spring and autumn are ideal.
 A trip in spring is also the best time to see the splendid cherry blossom bursting into bloom throughout the country.
 Japan’s world-class ski slopes are a magnet for snowsports enthusiasts in winter, while summer signals beach hopping and watersports, alongside great mountain hiking.

 The weather is one of the most important things to consider when deciding when to go to Japan.
 The country’s diverse geography causes enormous variation in weather patterns: from sub-arctic in the north to subtropical in the far south.
 The main influences on Honshū’s climate are the mountains and surrounding warm seas, which bring plenty of rain and snow.

-Winter weather differs greatly, however, between the western Sea of Japan and the Pacific coasts, the former suffering cold winds and heavy snow while the latter tends towards dry, clear winter days.
-Regular heavy snowfalls in the mountains provide ideal conditions for skiers.
+Winter weather differs greatly, however, between the western Sea of Japan and the Pacific coasts.
+The former suffers cold winds and heavy snow, while the latter tends towards dry, clear winter days.
+But if you are itching for the legendary skiing in Japan, you’ll be delighted with the regular heavy snowfalls in the mountains.

 Here are some general guidelines to help you decide when to visit Japan: